AllThingsSmitty/media-query-load/README.md

 }
 ```

-However, nstead of applying the CSS with a `<link>` element with a `href` which causes the undesired loading we'll use `data-*` attributes instead.
+However, instead of applying the CSS with a `<link>` element with a `href` which causes the undesired loading we'll use `data-*` attributes instead.
 Anything we want dependent on the query will get a `data-` prefix:

 ```html
 <link rel="stylesheet" class="mediaQueryDependent"